Episode 635

 Sean Jordan

-Comedian & All Fantasy Everything Co-Host
+Comedian and All Fantasy Everything Co-Host

 Sean Jordan is a stand-up comedian and podcaster who co-hosts the popular podcast All Fantasy Everything.
 Named "Portland's Funniest Person" by Willamette Week Magazine, he has written for Comedy Central and was selected as one of Splitsider Magazine's "Comics to Watch."
 His debut album, The Buck Starts Here, hit #2 on iTunes in 2019.
 Jordan made his national TV debut on The Late Late Show with James Corden in 2022 and appeared on Comedy Central's "Featuring!" series in 2023.
 His recent stand-up special "Girl Dad" explores fatherhood, childbirth, and IVF with both humor and heart.
 According to Paste Magazine, "Jordan is both genuine and genuinely hilarious."
 WebsiteInstagram